• infobot@lakesoffire.org

 Excessive sound is the single most likely reason that law enforcement officers will visit Lakes of Fire.

-• All sound equipment 100 watts or larger must be registered and permitted prior to the event as a Lakes of Fire theme camp.
+• All sound equipment 100 watts or larger must be registered and permitted, via Volunteeripate, as a Lakes of Fire theme camp before the event.

-• Report the sound equipment you have with you at the Gate upon entry, even if it’s just a boom-box.
+• Please report the sound equipment you have with you at the Gate upon entry, even if it’s just a boombox.

 • The Sound Squad will be monitoring and working with sound camps throughout the event.
 Failure to comply with their requests will be grounds for removal.
 If the police arrive with noise complaints, they may be directed toward camps that are violating sound policies.
 Please protect the safety and success of Lakes of Fire by complying with all sound restrictions when they are in effect.